treyhunner/treyhunner.github.com/source/_posts/2015-11-23-python-list-comprehensions-now-in-color.markdown

 ## Nested Loops

-What list comprehensions with nested looping?...
+What about list comprehensions with nested looping?...
 Someone's playing on hard mode. 😦

 Nested loops in comprehensions do not read like English prose.
 They're the reverse of the way my brain reads it.